Azsimuth/Azsimuth/README.md

 - 👀 I’m interested in Game making
 - 🌱 I’m currently learning GML
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: dont't
+- 📫 How to reach me: https://linktr.ee/azsimuth

 <!---
 Azsimuth/Azsimuth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.